kravietz/poppassd-ceti/README.md

     QUIT
     200 Bye

 If it does not work, check `/var/log/auth.log` in the first place.
-If you're using `inetd` and `tcpd` you will need to add the following line to `/etc/inetd.conf`:

-    poppassd stream tcp nowait root /usr/sbin/tcpd poppassd

-And to `/etc/hosts.deny`:

-    poppassd: localhost: allow
-    poppassd: ALL: deny

 Credits
 -------